fouadsfarijlani/HU-fundamentals-of-data-science-work/week-02/README.md

 Make a dictionary with a number of users and with the following values:

--First name
+- First name
--Last name
+- Last name
--Email address
+- Email address
--Password
+- Password

 Ask the user for: